Accelerated Optical Heart Rate Sensing With the MCX N94 Microcontroller

 Overview

 Wearable devices, such as fitness trackers and smart watches, often employ optical sensors to measure the wearer’s vital signs.
-Through a technique knows as photoplethysmography (PPG), these sensors generate a signal which corresponds to changes in blood flow and volume within the subject’s skin tissue.
+Through a technique known as photoplethysmography (PPG), these sensors generate a signal which corresponds to changes in blood flow and volume within the subject’s skin tissue.
 This PPG signal must undergo varying levels of processing in order to obtain a reasonable estimate of vital signs such as heart rate, respiration rate, blood oxygen saturation, and even blood pressure.
-As heart rate is the simplest of these to obtain, the project presented below demonstrates a straightforward method of deriving this value using an optical sensor.
+As heart rate is the simplest of these to ascertain, the project presented below demonstrates a straightforward method of deriving this value using an optical sensor.

 Hardware